 - 1. Taxpayers acknowledged that Congress could constitutionally impose a tax on punitive damages.
-Interestingly, the Supreme Court has indeed observed many times that Congress exercised all of the power granted it by the Sixteenth Amendment.
-How much room does this really leave for a taxpayer to argue that Congress could tax windfalls but had not? - 2.
+Interestingly, the Supreme Court has indeed observed many times that Congress exercised all the power granted it by the Sixteenth Amendment.
+How much room does this really leave for a taxpayer to argue that Congress could tax windfalls but had not?
+Taxpayer may still argue that it's not income, and there is no other tax on punitive damages. - 2.
 Memorize the elements of "gross income" stated in the first sentence of the last paragraph of the case.
 You'll have to do this eventually, so save some time and do it now. - 3.
 SHS holds that income includes all rights exercised in consumption plus changes in a taxpayer's wealth.
-Does the phrase "accessions to wealth" encompass more or less than that?

-- 4. Is the receipt of any accession to wealth, e.g., receiving exemplary damages, what most people think of as "income?"
+Does the phrase "accessions to wealth" encompass more or less than that? - 4.
+Is the receipt of any accession to wealth, e.g., receiving exemplary damages, what most people think of as "income?"
 If not, what objectives does the Tax Code implicitly pursue by including all accessions to wealth in a taxpayer's taxable income? - 5.
-The following case provides a good primer (review) of Congress's constitutional power to tax, a matter of considerable importance in today's controversies concerning the financing of health care. - 6.
+The following case provides a good primer (review) of Congress's constitutional power to tax. - 6.
 Read § 104(a)(2), including the carryout paragraph at the end of § 104(a).

 Murphy v.
-Internal Revenue Service, 493 F.3d 170 (CADC 2007), cert. denied, 553 U.S. 1004 (2008).
+Internal Revenue Service, 493 F.3d 170 (D.C.
+Cir.
+2007), cert. denied, 553 U.S. 1004 (2008).